What’s happening…

 BML’s Game Collection!

 Brainerd Library has a collection of board games for all ages and Nintendo Switch games for checkout!
 Call or check the catalog to see what’s available.
-When it’s too cold to play outside, stop in and grab one of these games!
+When it’s too wet or warm to play outside, stop in and grab one of these games!

 Open Library and Internet Archive